nilostolte/PostScript/Examples/Convertion to Java/ExclamationIcon/README.md

 actually setting the programming environment.

 After the shape definitions, we can find gradient definitions.
 Here a radial gradient is used for **color_ring**.
-The effect is subtle and cannot be seen visualizing the supplied image files.
-The gradient is more noticiable when the supplied _ExclamationIcon.jar_ is executed or if _ExclamationIcon.pdf_ is dowloaded and visualized (the pdf visualized supplied in GitHub doesn't show.
-The intesting aspect of this gradient is that it starts with an integer color
+The effect is subtle and cannot be seen visualizing the supplied image files here in GitHub.
+The gradient is more noticiable when the supplied _ExclamationIcon.jar_ is executed or if _ExclamationIcon.pdf_ or _ExclamationIcon.png_ is dowloaded and visualized.
+This gradient gives the impression that the disc with the warning sign is in relief against the color background.
+The intesting aspect of gradients here is that
+colors can be defined with integer values, but then it is interpreted that the color values vary from 0 to 255.
+If the colors are given by floating point values, the values are assumed to vary between 0.0 to 1.0.
+This means that colors are interpreted in the way they are interpreted in _Java_.
+However, mixing values types in the same color may lead to impredictable results.

+For simplicity it is assumed that all gradients are stored as arrays.
+This is done to facilitate menus items processing.

+Radial gradients are simply delared with an array with the initial color, the end color and an array two set of three coordinates: the initial origin and radius followed the end origin and radius.
+This is what is shown in the code.

+The last item in the file is a call to **draw** function.